Cheah Tek Thye: Biography

 He was part of the group who met in January 1902 and decided upon a separate Queen Victoria Memorial for Penang.
 Cheah seconded the motion that the memorial be situated in a park.
 The suggested site, comprising between eight and ten acres, lay between Burmah and MacAlister Roads, to the east of Madras Lane, and was estimated to cost at least $50,000 at that time.
 At that meeting, attended, among others, by the Resident Councillor.
-Dr. Brown, Messrs.
+Brown, Messrs.
 Bryant, Ross, and Yeats, Mr Adam pointed out that unless the Chinese could be induced to come forward in a most substantial manner, there would be an end to this.
 All present concurred that the Chinese had the money and that no assistance could be expected from either the government or the municipality.
 The Queen Victoria Memorial exists today in the grounds of the Chinese Recreation Club, Penang.

 In 1903, Cheah presented the Penang Turf Club with a two-faced turret clock.
 Its dials were three feet in diameter.
 The clock was placed in a tower on the race course.

 In 1909 he was accused of cheating in respect of $70 and a document, but, tried before Justice Hamilton, Cheah, who had pleaded not guilty, was acquitted.

 In mid-1925, Cheah was appointed to the Commission of the Peace, Penang.
 His appointment was effected through a notice in the Government Gazette Extraordinary issued on 4 June 1925.
-Appointed Justices of the Peace together with him were, from Penang, Ernest Edward Deacon, Dr. Koh Lip Teng, Dr. Albert Stanley McKern, John Mathewson Milne, A. R. K. Muthiya Chettiar, Hugh Scott Russell, and Tan Lo Heong.
+Appointed Justices of the Peace together with him were, from Penang, Ernest Edward Deacon, Koh Lip Teng, Albert Stanley McKern, John Mathewson Milne, A. R. K. Muthiya Chettiar, Hugh Scott Russell, and Tan Lo Heong.

 Cheah was the son of Penang merchant Cheah Chow Pan, born in 1860.
 His brothers were Cheah Tek Soon and Cheah Tek Lee.
 He was educated at the Penang Free School, and St. Xavier's Institution in George Town, Penang, and at Doveton College, Calcutta.

 Cheah's first wife was the daughter of daughter of Koh Teng Choon.
 After she died, he married the daughter of Gim Tong.
 He had four sons and four daughters.
-His son, Dr. Cheah Toon Lok, was a Jordan Scholar in Tropical Medicine.
+His son, Cheah Toon Lok, was a Jordan Scholar in Tropical Medicine.